sayden/balanGo/README.md

-# go-load-balancer
+# balanGo a Go load balancer
-A load balancer written in Golang
+A load balancer written in Go